annaivina/Melamoma_Classifier/README.md

 The resulting train/validation subsets were then recombined, maintaining a similar class distribution in both sets.
 This helps the model generalize better and prevents skewed evaluation metrics due to class imbalance.

-## Experimnetations and Model extensions
+## Experimentation and Model extensions

 In addition to the custom CNN, modern architectures and techniques were explored, including EfficientNet and Vision Transformers (ViT).

 ### Transfer Learning + Fine-tuning (EfficientNetB2):

 EfficientNetB2, pretrained on ImageNet, was chosen as it offers a good trade-off between model size and performance.
-Most EfficientNet variants require high-resolution inputs, so 260×260 was selected to match EfficientNetB2's expected input size and to stay close to the custom CNN configuration for the comparison purposes.
+Most EfficientNet variants require high-resolution inputs, so 260×260 was selected to match EfficientNetB2's expected input size and to stay close to the custom CNN configuration for comparison purposes.

 Two-stage fine-tuning strategy is adopted: